YongBeomKim/ReactStudy/04-3_food/README.md

 This Django Project is restaurant E-commerce App Using JS & Jquery, The Pizza Menu is work find but Burger is not working that choosing the size data.

+This project is following the [Majin Dev YouTube Channel](https://www.youtube.com/channel/UCu7jaqMRRr8xpljmT7urxYA) and the Project named is **[Fast-food app (Django / JS)](https://www.youtube.com/playlist?list=PL59NjN2r8ZIxVBiURygpQ0-Rft3VPYKAo)**

+[![Fast-food app (Django / JS)](https://i.ytimg.com/vi/JAEnbHIGq3c/hqdefault.jpg?sqp=-oaymwEXCNACELwBSFryq4qpAwkIARUAAIhCGAE=&rs=AOn4CLBFeIXf0FuiTYttB0wzy5P45-WdNQ)](https://www.youtube.com/playlist?list=PL59NjN2r8ZIxVBiURygpQ0-Rft3VPYKAo)

 It is not changing simultaneously between IDE and webbrowser.
 Because of the web cache data.
 This is the reason, Using the Jquery & Vanilla Js is more difficult than react.js

-1 st finish work date is `2020.09.25`
+1st finished work date is `2020.09.25`

-[![Fast-food app (Django / JS)](https://i.ytimg.com/vi/JAEnbHIGq3c/hqdefault.jpg?sqp=-oaymwEXCNACELwBSFryq4qpAwkIARUAAIhCGAE=&rs=AOn4CLBFeIXf0FuiTYttB0wzy5P45-WdNQ)](https://www.youtube.com/playlist?list=PL59NjN2r8ZIxVBiURygpQ0-Rft3VPYKAo)

 # Sites